mtpoutanen/sqlalchemy-workshop/README.md

 - Performance: ORMs can be slower than raw SQL (lazy loading, n+1 queries) if you're not careful, see example in [sqlalchemy_model.py](queries/joined_queries/sqlalchemy_model.py)
 - Complexity: ORMs can be complex and difficult to understand

+## Migrations

+Migrations are a way to manage changes to the database schema over time.
+They are a way to keep track of changes to the database schema and apply those changes to the database.

+### Alembic

+Alembic is a lightweight database migration tool for usage with the SQLAlchemy Database Toolkit for Python.
+It is by the same author as SQLAlchemy and is the recommended way to manage migrations with SQLAlchemy.

+### Setting up a new project

+Basically all you need to do is run `invoke setup-migrations` with the right parameters.
+If this is overwhelming, get in touch with me.
+It only needs to be done one per microservice.

+### Creating a new migration

+Creating a new migrations happens in three steps:
+- First you change the models in the codebase
+- Second you run the `invoke autogenerate-migrations` command which will generate a new migration script *important*: you should always review the generated migration script before running it
+- Third you run the `invoke run-migration` command which will apply the migration to the database

+The third step needs to be done in every environment as they all use different databases.